 Melissa Byrd has worked in Animal Rescue in Kitsap County since moving here in 1997.
 Previously she lived in several states and in Japan during her husband’s Navy career.
 Wherever they were, she was involved with animals.
 She has been an Adoption Program Manager at PAWS of Bainbridge and North Kitsap since March 2011.
 Before that, for four years she was the Animal Care Manager at Rescue Every Dog.
 She also worked at the Kitsap Humane Society for ten years in many capacities, including as their Rescue Coordinator and Mobile Outreach Adoption Program Manager, during which time she spent many hours taking the shelter on the road, setting up wherever she could park her van and pitch her tents.

-Leigh Calvez is a naturalist and nature writer whose work has been published in American Nature Writing 2003 by Fulcrum Books, Between Species: Celebrating The Dolphin-Human Bond by Sierra Club Books, Ocean Realm, The Ecologist, The Christian Science Monitor, The Seattle Times, The Seattle Post-Intelligencer, and The Bremerton Sun.
+Leigh Calvez is the author of West Coast Whale Watching, published in May, 2013.
+A naturalist and nature writer, Leigh has also published her work in American Nature Writing 2003 by Fulcrum Books, Between Species: Celebrating The Dolphin-Human Bond by Sierra Club Books, Ocean Realm, The Ecologist, The Christian Science Monitor, The Seattle Times, The Seattle Post-Intelligencer, and The Bremerton Sun.
 She also runs a life coaching and adventure business, Wild Women Adventures and Next Steps Life Coaching, for “women who are ready to embrace their most authentic life.”

 Chuck Estin has lived on Bainbridge Island for 28 years with his wife and (now grown) two daughters, incorporating food from perennials, chickens, bees, and annuals on their suburban lot and community garden.
 He practiced permaculture informally as a high school science teacher for ten years, and over the past six years as a permaculturist teaching workshops, designing and installing edible landscapes, managing a nursery, growing produce for local markets, and mentoring apprentices.
 He has studied “alternative economics” and complementary currencies over the past decade (“Financial Permaculture”), integrating these understandings into his local community development efforts on Bainbridge.
 Visit BiosDesign.us to learn more about his permaculture business Bios Design.